Skip to main content

 Northwestern Cancer Prevention Consortium

-Northwestern University proposes to continue to lead a consortium of organizations, the Northwestern Cancer Prevention Consortium (NCPC), to design and conduct early phase clinical trials aimed at developing new options for the prevention of cancer.
-To date, NCPC trials, 19 in total, have accrued 534 patients (354 from the 2003 consortium and 175 from the 2012 consortium), targeting multiple organ sites and a variety of agents.
-We have tested innovative concepts, e.g., transdermal drug delivery, and utilized novel biomarkers, such as nanocytological alterations.
-Our proposal to renew the NCPC, under the leadership of Seema A. Khan MD includes academic partners included in the current consortium and new members who are expected to add important strengths to it (the University of Toronto and City of Hope).
-In the new cycle of the NCPC, we will continue to build on promising approaches based on prior or ongoing successful trials, while providing oversight, consultation, and administrative support to cancer prevention research teams.
-We will assist in the design of cancer prevention trials, in proposal and protocol development, and in the implementation of such trials.
-Our overarching goal is to continue our contributions to cancer prevention science through the development of innovative, transformative, early phase trials testing new conceptual approaches that will enable clinical advances in the prevention of cancer.
+Northwestern University proposes to continue to lead a Network of organizations, known as the Northwestern Cancer Prevention Consortium (NCPC).
+We will design and conduct early phase clinical trials aimed at developing new options for cancer prevention.
+To date, 26 NCPC trials have accrued 1,052 participants (2003 cycle: 354, 2012 cycle: 463, 2019 to present: 235).
+These have targeted multiple organ sites using a variety of agents.
+We are currently testing innovative concepts (e.g. multivalent adenovirus vaccines for colon cancer prevention in Lynch syndrome) and are utilizing biomarkers such as breast density in novel ways (e.g., for dose optimization of tamoxifen in high-risk premenopausal women).
+Our proposal to renew the NCPC, under the continuing leadership of Seema A. Khan, MD includes current NCPC partners and new members who are expected to add important strengths in representation of groups spanning the national population (MUSC, Cook County Health, University of Puerto Rico) or genetic susceptibility (SickKids, UCSF).
+We will continue oversight, consultation, and administrative support to cancer prevention research teams and assist in the design, protocol development, and responsible conduct of cancer prevention trials.
+Our overarching goal is to continue our contributions to cancer prevention science through innovative, transformative, early phase trials testing new conceptual approaches to enable clinical advances in cancer prevention.
 Our Aims are to 1.
-Advance high priorities in cancer prevention, for maximum impact on cancer incidence when these are advanced into clinical use.
-These priorities include (i) investigate novel agents and repurposed agents that target mutations and pathways known to be important in the development of cancer, (ii) novel or established biomarkers to identify individuals most like to predict benefit from a given approach, (iii) trials that will result in unifying biological themes across different organ sites, leading to protection against more than one cancer type, (iv) test innovative dosing and delivery methods, to reduce the symptom and toxicity burden for users of cancer prevention agents.
-2. Provide consultation, scientific guidance, and mentoring to consortium investigators who are proposing new trial concepts; assist consortium investigators through trial design, initiation, conduct, and analysis; and to serve as the administrative hub of the consortium.
-We will foster communication, collaboration, and sharing of available resources between consortium members and across consortia, to maximize impact of clinical trials testing similar interventions or in similar populations.
-Serve as a liaison between the consortium and the NCI DCP, by maintaining and improving an NCPC 3.
-Advance the science of cancer prevention, through evaluation and selection of innovative or transformative concepts that result in progress that is greater than the sum of knowledge gained from the specific goals of an individual trial.
-We will be guided in this process by an Advisory Committee with a diverse background in cancer prevention research.
+Advance maximum impact priorities in cancer prevention toward clinical use.
+These priorities include (i) investigating novel and repurposed agents that target mutations and pathways of known importance in the cancer development, (ii) utilizing novel or established biomarkers to identify individuals most likely to benefit from a given approach, (iii) conducting trials that unify biological themes across different organ sites to protect against more than one cancer type, (iv) testing lower dosing approaches to reduce the toxicity burden of cancer prevention agents.
+2. Provide consultation, scientific guidance, and mentoring to investigators who propose new trial concepts and provide assistance through trial design, initiation, conduct, and analysis; and to serve as the administrative hub of the Network.
+We will foster communication, collaboration, and sharing of available resources between Network members and across Networks to maximize the impact of clinical trials testing similar interventions or in similar populations.
+We will serve as a liaison between NCPC sites and the NCI/DCP 3.
+Advance cancer prevention science through evaluation and selection of innovative or transformative concepts that result in progress that is greater than the sum of knowledge gained from the specific goals of an individual trial.
+We will be guided in this process by an Advisory Board with strong background in cancer prevention research and by lay advocates to help us design and implement the most important clinical trial priorities.

 Publications